 All public bodies must comply with the law and have regard for the rights of those concerned.
 They should act according to their statutory powers and duties, and any other rules governing the service they provide.
 They should follow their own policy and procedural guidance on complaint handling, whether published or internal.

 Good complaint handling requires strong and effective leadership.
 Those at the top of the public body should take the lead in ensuring good complaint handling, with regard to both the practice and the culture.
 Senior managers should:

 - set the complaint handling policy, and own both the policy and the process

-- give priority and importance to good complaint handling, to set the tone and act as an example
+- give priority and importance to good complaint handling, to set the tone and act as an example for all staff

-- develop a culture that values and welcomes complaints as a way of putting things right and
+- develop a culture that values and welcomes complaints as a way of putting things right and improving service

 - be responsible and accountable for complaint handling

 - ensure that effective governance arrangements underpin and support good complaint handling